mapoztate/feltinitiative/README.md

 # feltinitiative

 **things to do:**
-* install AOS library and add animations
-* implement lazy loading on pictures (specifically team + about gallery) and Instagram iframe
-* add videos
+* add impact
+* creating a testimonial section

 **suggestions**
-* creating a testimonial section